Government announces National Plan for Jobs 2020

 Chancellor Rishi Sunak delivered a much-anticipated summer statement in July which outlined the government’s “plan for jobs” to tackle unemployment post-Covid-19.
 The statement includes a number of new policies and funding boosts for apprentices and skills including:

-A new £2bn Kickstart Scheme in Great Britain will create hundreds of thousands of high quality 6-month work placements aimed at those aged 16-24 who are on Universal Credit and are deemed to be at risk of long-term unemployment.
+A new £2 billion Kickstart Scheme in Great Britain will create hundreds of thousands of high-quality six-month work placements aimed at those aged 16 to 24 who are on Universal Credit and are deemed at risk of long-term unemployment.
 Funding available for each job will cover 100% of the relevant National Minimum Wage for 25 hours a week, plus the associated employer National Insurance contributions and employer minimum automatic enrolment contributions.

-The government will provide an additional £111 million this year for traineeships in England, to fund high quality work placements and training for 16-24 year olds.
+The government will provide an additional £111 million this year for traineeships in England, to fund high-quality work placements and training for 16 to 24-year olds.
 This funding is enough to triple participation in traineeships.
-For the first time ever, the government will fund employers who provide trainees with work experience, at a rate of £1,000 per trainee.
-The government will improve provision and expand eligibility for traineeships to those with Level 3 qualifications and below, to ensure that more young people have access to high quality training.
+For the first time, the government will fund employers who provide trainees with work experience, at a rate of £1,000 per trainee.
+The government will improve provision and expand eligibility for traineeships to those with Level 3 qualifications and below, to ensure that more young people have access to high-quality training.

-An additional £32m funding from government over the next 2 years will go to the National Careers Service so that 269,000 more people in England can receive personalised advice on training and work.
+An additional £32 million in government funding over the next two years will go to the National Careers Service so that 269,000 more people in England can receive personalised advice on training and work.

 Expanded Youth Offer

-The government will expand and increase the intensive support offered by DWP in Great Britain to young jobseekers, to include all those aged 18-24 in the Intensive Work Search group in Universal Credit.
+The government will expand and increase the intensive support offered by Department of Work and Pensions in Great Britain to young job-seekers, to include all those aged 18 to 24 in the Intensive Work Search group in Universal Credit.